PennDOT Confirms Using Explosives to Fix Road

-“Blowing **** up is fun,” one the crew members, Don “eight fingers” Smith commented.
+“Blowing **** up is fun,” one of the crew members, Don “eight fingers” Smith commented.

 The section of Route 5 in question is now almost completely impassable, bringing it into accordance with PennDOT standards.

 PennDOT suggests if you find yourself traveling along this stretch of road, take care to follow the detour signs and orange cones–they lead you into a pond.